thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Arrow Functions & Lexical this

 But what about arrow functions and the `this` keyword?!
 Lexical `this` occurs.
 But what is lexical `this`?
 An arrow functions `this` is not hardbound to its parents `this`, the correct way to think about what an arrow function does is; An arrow function does not define a `this` keyword at all.
 So if you put a `this` keyword inside of an arrow function, it will behave just like every other variable, which in this case means that it will resolve itself to a scope that does define a `this` keyword.
+The [JavaScript] spec states: An arrow function does not define local bindings for arguments, super, this, or new.target.
+Any reference to arguments, super, this, or new.target within an arrow function must resolve to a binding in a lexically enclosing environment.

 ### Resolving this in Arrow Functions